Auckland

 Napier

-Napier is in the fantastic wine growing area of Hawke's Bay and is known as the Art Deco Capital of the world after being almost completely destroyed by an earthquake in 1931.
-It was rebuilt mainly in the Art Deco style making it quite unique.
-Napier also has a deep water port busy with both container ships and massive cruise liners bringing touists from around the world.
+Napier is in the popular wine growing area of Hawke's Bay and is known as the Art Deco Capital of the world after being almost completely destroyed by an earthquake in 1931.
+It was rebuilt mainly in the Art Deco style, making it quite unique.
+There are over 40 motels in Napier, most within 8 kilometres from Napier City Centre.
+It has a deep water port busy with both container ships and massive cruise liners bringing tourists from around the world.

 New Plymouth

-New Plymouth is the main city of the Taranaki Region and is on the West Coast of the North Island.
-New Plymouth is the main service centre for the regions economic mainstays of oil and gas exploration, dairy farming and tourism.
-Views of Mount Taranaki from the city can be breathtaking when covered in snow and the West Coast beaches are popular surfing spots.
+New Plymouth has over 50 motels & is the main city of the Taranaki Region.
+It is the main service centre for the regions economic mainstays of gas exploration, dairy farming and tourism.
+Views of Mount Taranaki from New Plymouth can be stunning when covered in snow and some beaches are popular for surfing.
+Book your New Plymouth motel accommodation for a memorable stay.

 Palmerston North